Desperate Housewife

 • Interesting

 The potato tuber is a living organism.
-It breathes and, importantly, is very sensitive.
-Potatoes lie in a dark cellar, but as soon as the sun warms up and a…
+It breathes and is highly sensitive.
+Potatoes rest in a dark cellar, but as soon as the sun warms the fields and a…

 • Interesting

 Steel vs. Synthetic Fibers: A New Era of Strength Steel is one of the most common and durable metals.
-When people say that even steel couldn’t withstand something, it’s hard…
+When people say “even steel couldn’t withstand something,” it’s hard to…

 • Interesting

-If long-distance television reception is a happy accident for enthusiasts, specialists can confidently receive images transmitted from distances of up to 1,200 miles (approximately 2,000 kilometers) from time to time.…
+Long-distance TV reception might seem like a lucky fluke for hobbyists, but specialists can deliberately receive TV images transmitted from up to 1,200 miles (about 2,000 kilometers) away.
+You might…

 • Interesting